The Faaligs: Overview

 The Plain of Um Anfia

-Um Anfia is one of the Red Sea Mountain Trail's two great plains.
-The other is known as El Graygar; together they form a near-continuous sweep, dividing the eastern and western halves of the trail.
-Whilst El Graygar is higher, more exposed and colder, Um Anfia is lower and more sheltered and Bedouin families often move here with their flocks.
+Um Anfia is one of the Red Sea Mountain Trail's two great plains; the other is known as El Graygar.
+Together they form a near-continuous sweep of lowlands, dividing the mountainous eastern and western halves of the trail.
+Whilst El Graygar is higher and more exposed, Um Anfia is lower and more sheltered and Bedouin families often move here with their flocks.
 Iconic peaks such as Jebel Shayib, Jebel Um Araaka and Jebel Gattar surround the plain and springs and wells are found nearby.
-It is a natural crossroads giving access to all parts of the Red Sea Mountain Trail and many hikes start or finish here.
-Um Anfia can be visited in a circuit: descent is made to the plain from Wadi Faalig el Waa and a return made via Wadi Faalig el Sahil.
+It is a natural crossroads, giving access to all parts of the Red Sea Mountain Trail and many hikes start or finish here.
+Um Anfia can be visited in a circuit with a descent made to the plain from Wadi Faalig el Waa and a return made via Wadi Faalig el Sahil.

 Wadi Abu Eren

-Wadi Abu Eren is a wild, rugged wadi, running around the lower crags of Jebel Shayib.
-Its name is derived from a plant known as Eren, which once had medicinal uses for the Bedouin.
+Wadi Abu Eren is a wild, rugged wadi that runs around the northern crags of Jebel Shayib.
+Its name is derived from a plant known as Eren, which the Bedouin once used for medicinal purposes.
 Wadi Abu Eren is connected to Wadi Faalig el Sahil by an old camel path; sections of this path are crumbling today, but it still gives a beautiful half day hike.
-A more challenging hike connects Wadi Abu Eren with the Plain of Um Anfia, via the dramatic, boulder-choked gorge of Wadi Showug, which tumbles down from the high crags of Jebel Shayib.
-A higher pass called Naqb Kalahaya connects Wadi Abu Eren with the peak of Jebel Kalahaya, whose high, foreboding pinnacles give one of the most spectacular mountain views in the region.
+A more challenging hike connects Wadi Abu Eren with the Plain of Um Anfia, via the lower parts of the dramatic, boulder-choked gorge of Wadi Showug, which tumbles down the high northern crags of Jebel Shayib.
+A higher pass connects Wadi Abu Eren with Wadi Abu Zagat in the east, which stands at the foot of Jebel Kalahaya; a towering massif of spectacular high horns and pinnacles.

 El Biyaar & El Galta

-El Biyaar means 'The Wells'.
-Actually, only one well stands here today, but it is a remarkable one, with old stones reinforcing its shaft and steps leading down to the water.
+El Biyaar means 'The Wells' in Arabic.
+Actually, only one well stands here today, but it is a remarkable one, with old stones reinforcing its shaft and steps leading down to the water level.
 Green palms grow around it and a Bedouin cemetery stands nearby.
-From the well, paths lead off over the hillsides in every direction, testifying to its past importance as a source of water.
+From the well, paths lead off over the hillsides in every direction, testifying to its importance to people across the region.
 Nevertheless, it is not the only water source in Um Anfia.
 A beautiful pool known as El Galta forms in the rocky crags nearby after rain, which the Bedouin commonly use for watering their flocks.
-It is possible to hike between the two sources in a few hours and both can be worked into a longer hiking circuit of the Plain of Um Anfia and combined with other spectacular areas like El Radda.
+It is possible to hike between the two sources in a few hours and both can be worked into a longer hiking circuit between the Plain of Um Anfia and the two Wadi Faaligs.

 The two Faaligs

-The Wadi Faaligs are one of the closest parts of the Red Sea Mountain Trail to Hurghada, but both have a remote, windswept feel.
-Age old paths connect the wadis to each other and other areas, such as the Plain of Um Anfia, Wadi Abu Eren and the highlands around Jebel Kalahaya.
-Landscapes here are mostly gentle lowlands and walking is easy compared to districts around Jebel Shayib and Jebel Gattar.
+The two Wadi Faaligs are one of the closest parts of the Red Sea Mountain Trail to Hurghada, but both have a remote, windswept feel.
+Age old paths connect the two wadis to each other and other areas, such as the Plain of Um Anfia, Wadi Abu Eren and the highlands around Jebel Kalahaya.
+Landscapes here are mostly gentle lowlands and walking is typically easy compared to districts around Jebel Shayib and Jebel Gattar.
 The Faaligs can both be hiked in a circuit that runs down onto the Plain of Um Anfia, before returning again.
-A more demanding multi-day circuit involves walking from Wadi Faalig el Sahil to the Plain of Um Anfia, ascending the Showug Gorge to Wadi Abu Eren and returning via the high, spectacular pass of Naqb Kalahaya.
+A more demanding multi-day circuit involves walking from Wadi Faalig el Sahil to the Plain of Um Anfia, ascending the Showug Gorge to Wadi Abu Eren and returning via a rugged pass to Wadi Abu Zagat.